The page has been translated by Gen AI.

 Provisioning Management

-Best Practices
+Best practice

 Design Principles

-Relying solely on patches to keep computing resources up-to-date can also be problematic.
+Relying solely on patches to keep computing resources up to date can also be problematic.

 Access Control

-Best Practices
+Best practice